Want to listen instead of read? Tune in to this article overview:

 Symptoms of intoxication appear differently from person to person and leave the body at different rates.
 Factors like body type, gender, eating and drinking water can all affect how long it takes to feel sober.
 Excessive drinking habits can also increase the amount of time it may take.

 The process of breaking down alcohol begins in the stomach.
 A little bit is broken down there, but the rest reaches the small intestine and is absorbed into the bloodstream.
 The liver begins to metabolize what it can, and the rest is distributed throughout the body.
-Small amounts of alcohol are also expelled through the urine, sweat and breath.
+Small amounts of alcohol are also expelled through urine, sweat and breath.

 It’s important to remember that feeling better after a hangover does not mean the alcohol is out of your system.
 The best way to measure how intoxicated you are is through the blood alcohol concentration (BAC) scale.